 All Senior School pathways and courses require the completion of homework.
 It is recommended that students in ATAR courses complete a minimum of 3 hours' study per course per week.
-Homework does not only consist of work given by the teacher, but includes a self-directed component.
-This may be organising notes, revision, research and exam study.
-Senior School students have a Tutorial class which provides assistance for students to complete assessment tasks.
+Homework does not only consist of work given by the teacher but includes a self-directed component.
+This may be organising notes, revision, research, and exam study.
 Teachers in some courses offer before and after school classes as required.